University of Wisconsin–Madison

 Once the Job Requisition is complete and the Primary Recruiter receives the inbox task to post the job, they will be prompted to select which site to post to.
 They should select Internal and click the checkbox to preview the Job Posting, to make sure everything looks as expected.

 Internal recruitment opportunities are required to post for a minimum of seven calendar days.
 In Workday, this means you should select seven days +1 for the End Date.
-(Since the Job Posting will come down at 11:55 PM the previous night)
+(Since the Job Posting will come down at 12:00 AM on the date entered as the deadline.)
+This deadline can be extended as needed.

 Post Job TimelineThere is no need to select Primary Posting since that drives whether the posting will be scraped to external job boards. (e.g. LinkedIn, Indeed)